-7. DESCRIPTION OF THE AFFECTED ENVIRONMENT
+6. DESCRIPTION OF THE AFFECTED ENVIRONMENT

-7.1 Vegetation of the study area
+6.1 Vegetation of the study area

 The region occurs in the western part of the Fynbos Biome (Mucina and Rutherford 2006) and the line crosses dry Sand Plain Fynbos (Mucina & Rutherford 2006) for the majority of its route south.
-Near Atlantis, the line passes through alien vegetation supporting Australian Acacias (Port Jackson and Rooikrans).
+Near the Atlantis water-treatment works, the line passes through alien vegetation supporting Australian Acacias (Port Jackson and Rooikrans).
 The area experiences winter rainfall with an average of 326 mm.
-Relatively cool temperatures average just $16.6 - 16.9^{\circ}$ C. Coastal fog is common adding to soil moisture levels (Mucina & Rutherford 2006).
+Relatively cool temperatures average just 16.6 - 16.9°C. Coastal fog is common adding to soil moisture levels (Mucina & Rutherford 2006).
 There is high plant species diversity particularly in the Koeberg Nature Reserve.